Falfat/Machine-Learning-Zoomcamp/README.md

-# ML-zoomcamp-homeworks
+# ML-zoomcamp Materials

-This is the homework for the intorduction section.
+These are the notes and homeworks for the machine learning zoomcamp.